yoavf/metrics.help/src/content/metrics/entropy.md

       - { step: 80, value: 0.0 }
       - { step: 90, value: 0.0 }
       - { step: 100, value: 0.0 }
     analysis: "Entropy collapse.
-The agent has prematurely converged to a deterministic policy, stopping all exploration."
+The model has prematurely converged to a deterministic policy, stopping all exploration."
 ---
 In RL, entropy measures how random the policy is.
 High entropy means exploration; low entropy means exploitation.